Jun 26 2013 - Acts 17:1-34 – The truth shall set you free

 To the Athenians what Paul said seemed very strange.
 Instead of debating various ideas about God or the gods, he proclaimed that the God of whom they were ignorant, had revealed himself in the historical human life, death and resurrection of a particular person – a Jew.
 This seemed quite ridiculous to his hearers.
 The suggestion that this resurrected Jew would one day stand in judgment over them seemed both absurd and offensive.
 For all their professed desire to learn the truth they were unwilling to consider Paul’s claims.
 In the end, they were more concerned with ideas than with truth.

-The Christian message is not a set of ideas to be debated but a fact of history demanding faith and response.
+The Christian message is not merely set of ideas to be debated but a fact of history calling for faith and response.
 The God who made the world and who cares for all that he has made has entered history in the person of Jesus Christ.
 His resurrection from the dead is the beginning of the new creation, an anticipation of that last great resurrection day when all creation will be transformed and restored to all that it was created to be.
 The good news is that in Christ we can begin to enter now into the life of the new creation, to live already the life of the age to come.

 There are many today who are happy to debate ideas but who are scandalised at the uniqueness of Jesus Christ and the fact of his resurrection of the dead.
 Even in the churches there are many who are more eager to spend time in endless debate – even about the nature of the resurrection – rather than in living the resurrection life.